ExitValue.ai

 What Is Your HealthTech Company Worth?

-Sub-$25M ARR companies typically trade at 4-8x revenue.
+Sub-$25M ARR companies typically trade at a revenue-multiple range.
 Mid-market platforms with reimbursement traction reach 6-12x.
 Premium category leaders with clinical evidence and EHR integration touch 12-20x.

 Bifurcating